casper-ecosystem/cep-78-enhanced-nft/contract/README.md

 ## Transferring NFTs Between Users

-Below is an example of `casper-client` command that uses the `transfer` function to transfer ownership of an NFT from one user to another.
+Below is an example of a `casper-client` command that uses the `transfer` function to transfer ownership of an NFT from one user to another.
 In this case, we are transferring the previously minted NFT from the user associated with `node-2` to the user associated with `node-3`.

-* `casper-client -- put-deploy -n http://localhost:11101/rpc --chain-name "casper-net-1" --payment-amount 500000000000 -k ~/casper/casper-node/utils/nctl/assets/net-1/nodes/node-2/keys/secret_key.pem --session-path ~/casper/enhanced-nft/client/transfer_session/target/wasm32-unknown-unknown/release/transfer_call.wasm`
+* `casper-client --put-deploy -n http://localhost:11101/rpc --chain-name "casper-net-1" --payment-amount 500000000000 -k ~/casper/casper-node/utils/nctl/assets/net-1/nodes/node-2/keys/secret_key.pem --session-path ~/casper/enhanced-nft/client/transfer_session/target/wasm32-unknown-unknown/release/transfer_call.wasm`

 1) `--session-arg "nft_contract_hash:key='hash-52e78ae3f6c485d036a74f65ebbb8c75fcc7c33fb42eb667fb32aeba72c63fb5'"`